Why It Works

 Setting the Table for Change

-We inspire food service directors to envision a new way of preparing fresh, nutritious student meals.
+We inspire food service teams to envision a new way of preparing fresh, nutritious student meals.
 Throughout the process, we show them that this is not just a job, but a calling to meaningfully impact the lives of students.